Working together for a common goal

 Check out who we all are and what we do below:

 Inigo is a young senior civil engineer who works in worldwide projects related with water, sites development and sustainable infrastructures.
-At the moment he is placed in the South African office of Arup, the company where he has been working since he joined as a graduate.
+At the moment as a Senior International Development consultant of Arup, the company where he has been working since he joined as a graduate.
 Inigo did a 6 months volunteering placement in Bulambuli, Uganda with the same communities that CfD supports now.

-Sandra works in the International Development field as a Water, Hygiene and Sanitation advisor at Action Against Hunger.
+Sandra works in the International Development field as a Head of Programmes of UNOPS.
 She has a background in engineering and holds a Masters in International Development.
 Her expertise is around project planning, implementation and evaluation, in contexts such as poverty-reduction strategies, livelihood resilience programs and economic and social policies in developing countries.

-In the past, she spend 6 months working with the local communities in Bulambuli.
+In the past, she spend 6 months working with the local communities in Bulambuli and 2 years living in Uganda while working with UNOPS.

 Fundraising and Legal